SCOPE OF THIS CHAPTER

 Where an agency involved knows that a young person of 13 or over, is sexually active but the practitioner's assessment does not raise concerns that the young person's sexual relationship is abusive, then that agency should continue to make arrangements for the young person to receive confidential advice and support from appropriate sexual health and other services.

 10. Young People Aged 16 up to 18

 Although sexual activity in itself is not an offence for young people of 16 and over, young people under the age of 18 are still offered the protection of the Safeguarding Children Procedures under the Children Acts 1989/2004.

 Sexual activity involving a 16 up to 18 year old, though unlikely to involve a criminal offence, may still involve harm or the likelihood of harm.
 Practitioners should still bear in mind the considerations and processes outlined in this guidance in assessing that risk, and should share information as appropriate.

 Consideration still needs to be given to issues of sexual exploitation and the abuse of power in circumstances outlined above.
-See Children Abused Through Child Sexual Exploitation (CSE) Procedure.
+See Children at Risk of Exploitation (CRE) Procedure.

 Young people can be subject to sexual offences such as rape and assault.
 In such circumstances practitioners should discuss the case with their line manager or designated lead for Child Protection and consider the need to make a referral to the Police and/or Children's Social Care.